sipeed/MaixPy/docs/doc/en/README.md

  Up to this point, you've experienced the usage and development workflow.
 Next, you can learn about `MaixPy` syntax and related features.
 Please follow the left sidebar to learn.
 If you have any questions about using the API, you can look it up in the [API documentation](/api/).

  It's best to learn with a specific purpose in mind, such as working on an interesting small project.
 This way, the learning effect will be better.
 You can share your projects and experiences on the [MaixHub Share Plaza](https://maixhub.com/share) and receive cash rewards!

+## Frequently Asked Questions (FAQ)

+If you encounter any problems, please check the [FAQ](./faq.md) first.
+If you cannot find a solution there, you can ask in the forums or groups below, or submit a source code issue on [MaixPy issue](https://github.com/sipeed/MaixPy/issues).

  ## Share and Discuss